How to focus on the Problem Space by Killing your Idea Backlog

 Use those actual reasons as the input for your next roadmap meeting, your OKR definition workshop, or Product Discovery prioritization efforts.
 This way, the discussion around what to do next starts with the goal and not the solution.
 From there, you can then do one of two things:

-- You can go broad again and start to think of new solutions you could pursue to achieve the goal because you have evidence that this goal is worth solving (e.g., qual/quant data or a clear connection to strategy).
+- You can go broad again and start to think of new solutions you could pursue to achieve the goal because you have evidence that this goal is worth solving (e.g., qual/quant data or a clear connection to your Product Strategy Choices).

 - Or, if there's no evidence supporting this goal, you can dismiss it for good.
 It shouldn't be a priority.